COeXISTENCE-PROJECT/RouteRL/README.md

 For more details, check the documentation [online](https://coexistence-project.github.io/RouteRL/).

-## RouteRL usage and functionalities at glance
+## RouteRL usage and functionalities at a glance
-This is a simplified code of a possible standard \ac{MARL} algorithm implementation via TorchRL.
+The following is a simplified code of a possible standard MARL algorithm implementation via TorchRL.

 ```python
 env = TrafficEnvironment(seed=42, **env_params) # initialize the traffic environment